desyncr/laravel4rest/readme.md

 ## Testing

 ``phpunit`` should do the trick.
-Testing is configured to use and in-memory SQLi db.
+Testing is configured to use an in-memory SQLite db.

 ## Feedback